 Contact Paul Davis for all your property damage needs.
 (724) 758-6540

-- Of course, it is extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to inform them that you are safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are all safe.

-- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: Water events can present a lot of possible safety hazards to occupants.
-The potential for slips and falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+- Be Safe: A water event can present a lot of possible safety hazards to occupants.
+The potential for electric shock and slips and falls are real.
+Remember, items soaked with water can be very heavy.
+Only complete tasks that can be done so safely.

 - Electrical: Be sure to turn off all power to affected rooms of the house.
-Never operate the TV or other electrical appliances while standing on wet floors or carpets.
+Don’t operate the TV or other electrical appliances while standing on wet carpets or floors.

-- Air Conditioning: Turn your air conditioner on to assist drying in summertime or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to speed up drying in summertime or in humid areas of the country.

-- Clothing/Fabrics: Relocate wet items to dry areas.
-Don’t let draperies to remain in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to dry areas.
+Don’t let draperies to stay in contact with wet carpeting or floors.

 - Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap beneath the legs of larger furniture.
-Wipe any excess water off of the furniture.
+Place plastic bags or plastic wrap under the legs of large furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some helpful tips to help deal with the situation:
+While you are waiting for Paul Davis to arrive, below are some tips to help handle with the damage:

 - Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done safely.

 - Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can create more damage.
+Even for a short time, entry by a person can create more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.